When Was Running Invented? A Brief History Of Running

-Weight concerns and the decision to enter a race are also common reasons Americans begin practicing the sport.
-Nearly 80 percent of American runners continue to run to stay healthy or to stay in shape.
-Relieving stress and having fun are top reasons as well to why people continue to run as a sport in the United States.
+Weight concerns and deciding to enter a race are also common reasons Americans begin practising the sport.
+Nearly 80 per cent of American runners continue to run to stay healthy or stay in shape.
+Relieving stress and having fun are top reasons why people continue to run as a sport in the United States.

 Who invented jogging?

 Arthur Lydiard was a supremely successful coach of distance runners, best known for guiding Peter Snell to three Olympic golds.
 But he was also the man who invented jogging, effectively the catalyst for the fitness boom of the last quarter-century.

 Dating all the way back to 776 B.C., the first event of the first-ever Olympics Games was a foot race.
 In 490 B.C., a Greek soldier named Pheidippides is said to have run from Marathon to Athens, Greece-roughly 25 miles-to deliver news of a military victory against the Persians at the Battle of Marathon.

 It is thought that human running evolved at least four and a half million years ago out of the ability of the ape-like Australopithecus, an early ancestor of humans, to walk upright on two legs.